Dawid Smug

-Dawid Smug (born 14 January 1994) is a Polish professional footballer who plays as a goalkeeper for IV liga West Pomerania club Dąb Dębno.
+Dawid Smug (born 14 January 1994) is a Polish professional footballer who plays as a goalkeeper.

 Career

 In 2011, Smug signed for Polish fourth division side Górnik Konin after training with Lech Poznań in the Polish top flight.

 In 2012, he joined the youth academy of Inter, one of Italy's most successful clubs, but left due to a broken metatarsal despite being offered the chance to be sent on loan to the Italian third division.

 Before the second half of 2014–15 season, Smug signed for Miedź Legnica in the Polish second division, where he made 26 league appearances.

 In 2016, he signed for Polish top flight team Górnik Łęczna.

 Before the 2018 season, Smug signed for Atlantas in Lithuania.

 In 2020, he signed for Polish third division outfit Hutnik Kraków, where he saved five out of nine penalties.